 I'm beginning to think, though, that this unconventional style of Donald Trump and him not being a traditional candidate may actually make him in the end the most electable.

-Then if you're a conservative, you're saying, all right, well, what's his judicial philosophy?
+Then, if you're a conservative, you're saying, all right, well, what's his judicial philosophy?

-That's if you're a conservative, you want to know those names.
+If you're a conservative, you want to know those names.

 I want to know those names.